makogan02/cse15l-lab-reports/Lab3.md

-A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
+Markup: * A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)

 ```ruby
 @Test